hmcts/ops-runbooks/oncall/README.md

 ```bash
 ssh prodbastion
 ```

+Follow the on-screen instructions to authenticate with yout HMCTS credentials.

 6. Connect to IDAM Jump server
 ```bash
 ssh devops@idam-bastion.platform.hmcts.net
 ```

+**Note:** In the event of an emergency, ou can bypass the first bastion server from Step 5 by adding your home IP addess to the NSG (core-infra-idam-prod2-jumpbox-nsg).
+You will find the public IP attached to idam-prod2-jumpbox VM in Azure.
 **Note:** there is a DNS name idam-bastion.platform.hmcts.net, but some people have had issues connecting using it.
 Local IP is: 10.106.79.4

 The [idam-tools](https://github.com/hmcts/idam-tools) repository is checked out in the home directory of the `devops` user.